Hurricane Elsa: Meteorological history

 Several hours later, at 02:00 UTC on July 6, Elsa emerged into the Straits of Florida, where it began to regain its strength.
 The storm once more became a hurricane at 00:00 UTC on July 7, about 50 mi west of Englewood, Florida, but weakened back into a tropical storm six hours later.
 This weakening was likely caused by a combination of wind shear and an entrainment of dry air.
-Elsa then accelerated northward, and it made landfall in Taylor County, Florida at 14:30 UTC that same day with maximum winds of about 55 kn.
+Elsa then accelerated northward, and it made landfall in Taylor County, Florida, at 14:30 UTC that same day with maximum winds of about 55 kn.
 Following landfall, Elsa turned northeastward and gradually began to weaken, though the storm continued to maintain tropical storm intensity.
 Most of its convection, however, was in a band in the eastern semicircle over the nearby Atlantic Ocean.
 The center of the storm emerged over the Atlantic off New Jersey early on July 9.
 After moving northeastward and making landfall on eastern Long Island and western Rhode Island, Elsa became a post-tropical cyclone by 18:00 UTC that same day while over southeastern New England.
 Elsa's extratropical remnant accelerated northeastward and slowly weakened.
 The storm dissipated over Atlantic Canada before 12:00 UTC July 10.

 Preparations

 Lesser Antilles

 Upon designation as a potential tropical cyclone at 21:00 UTC on June 30, Tropical Storm Watches were issued for the islands of Barbados, Martinique, St. Lucia, and St. Vincent and the Grenadines.
 Shortly afterward, the Government of France also issued a Tropical Storm Watch for Guadeloupe.
 These were later upgraded to Tropical Storm Warnings in Barbados, Martinique, and St. Lucia early on July 1.
 On July 2, 2021, Sint Eustatius also issued a hurricane warning.

 In Barbados, marine and flash flood advisories were posted on the island by June 30, in addition to the tropical cyclone watches and warnings by the meteorological service of the country.
 A rainfall total of 6–8 in were also expected within Elsa's passage on the country, according to the Barbados Meteorological Service.
-Minister Wilfred Abrahams urged residents to shelter in place unless their homes were damaged; this was echoed by Department of Emergency Management Kerry Hinds.
+Home Affairs Minister Wilfred Abrahams urged residents to shelter in place unless their homes were damaged; this was echoed by Department of Emergency Management Kerry Hinds.
 The DEM also advised residents to make hurricane preparations and to only use emergency shelters as a last resort.
 The Port Saint Charles opened for large fishing vessels more than 25 ft to dock during Elsa.
 The island country was also in a lockdown as the people there rush to protect their homes and buy food supplies ahead of the hurricane while 54 native individuals in the area were brought in evacuation shelters to ride out the storm.
 CSEC and CAPE exams are announced to be postponed on July 2 while a quarantine facility was moved to safety as it was near the coast.
 All pumping stations on the island of Barbados were shut down as a precautionary measure.